ChristophSheep/christophreif.github.io/cel.md

       +-----+
 ```

-  When data is flowing through channel a and data is flowing throug channel b
+  When data is flowing through channel a and data is flowing through channel b
-  then it coult produce an output otherwise not.
+  then also computed data is flowing out of channel c.